railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

   * :guilabel:`Procurement Method` : from stock.

-You've seen already that Open ERP shows you the available product stock when you've selected list mode.
+You've seen already that OpenERP shows you the available product stock when you've selected list mode.
 The real stock is equal to the virtual stock because you've nothing to deliver to customers and you're not waiting for any of these products to be received into stock.
 The salesperson then has all the information needed to take orders efficiently.